SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ## StochasticDiffEq.jl

 Each of the StochasticDiffEq.jl solvers come with a linear interpolation.
+Orders are given in terms of strong order.

+### Nonstiff Methods

 - `EM`- The Euler-Maruyama method.
 Strong Order 0.5 in the Ito sense.†
 - `EulerHeun` - The Euler-Heun method.
 Strong Order 0.5 in the Stratonovich sense.